 We are working with regulatory authorities around the world to implement a clinical program that will provide us with the necessary data to seek approval of olorofim for use in patients who are likely to benefit.
 Our goal is to conduct this clinical program rapidly yet without sacrificing scientific rigor.

 F2G are currently conducting a study of olorofim as treatment for invasive fungal infections (NCT03583164, go here for details on clinicaltrials.gov).
-Enrolment in this study at one of our trial sites is currently the only way for patients to be treated with olorofim.
+Enrolment in this study at one of our trial sites is considered the appropriate way for patients to be treated with olorofim.
 To be enrolled, patients must meet the eligibility criteria described briefly on the clinicaltrials.gov website and in more detail in the study protocol.
-If possible and subject to logistical limits, we will work to find a way to transfer and enroll eligible patients at one of the study sites.
+If possible and subject to logistical limits, we will work to find a way to transfer and enrol eligible patients at one of the study sites.

-If you are a licensed physician and believe you might have a patient who would be suitable for this trial, please contact F2G medical information on firstname.lastname@example.org.
-When you write, please limit your initial email to your contact details and a very brief outline of the patient’s circumstances.
+If you are a licensed physician and believe you might have a patient who would be suitable for this trial, please review the enrolment criteria and then contact F2G medical information on firstname.lastname@example.org.
+When you write, please limit your initial email to your contact details and a very brief outline of the patient’s clinical case and why they may be eligible.
 Please do NOT send any personal identifiers or detailed information regarding the patient.
 We will advise on next steps.
 We endeavour to respond to all enquiries within 2 working days.

 If you are a patient and believe you might be appropriate for this trial, please ask your physician to contact us as outlined above